cloudfoundry-attic/bosh-lite/README.md

 Known to work with Fusion version 6.0.2 and vagrant plugin vagrant-vmware-fusion version 2.2.0 .

+1. Install and Launch VMWare fusion.
+You need to accept the VMWare license agreement if you haven't done so already.

 1. Install vagrant Fusion Plugin and license

     This requires a license file for Fusion.
 If you don't have one visit http://www.vagrantup.com to purchase